-What you need to know about coronavirus in Illinois
+Everything you need to know about COVID-19 in Illinois

 This page will be updated daily to reflect developments related to the spread of COVID-19 in Illinois.

-In a matter of days, life across America and Illinois has been dramatically changed by the outbreak of the coronavirus in the United States.
-Here is what you need to know about COVID-19 in Illinois, what you can do to stop it from spreading, and what steps state and local governments have or have not taken in response.
+Here is what you need to know about the coronavirus in Illinois, what you can do to stop it from spreading, and what steps state and local governments have or have not taken in response.

 How many people have coronavirus in Illinois and where do they live?

-Seventy-three more deaths were reported April 7 for a total of 380 related to the coronavirus.
-There were 1,287 new cases reported Tuesday, bringing the total confirmed cases to 13,549 in Illinois.
+There were 59 more deaths reported June 5 for a total of 5,795 fatalities related to the coronavirus in Illinois.
+There were 1,156 new confirmed cases reported Friday, bringing the total to 125,915 in Illinois.
 Approximately 85% of fatalities are among patients age 60 and older, IDPH reported.
 The first Illinois death was on March 17.
-Deaths reported Tuesday included: in Champaign County, one male in his 80s; in Christian County, one female in her 80s; in Cook County, one female and two males in their 30s, three females and two males in their 40s, one female and two males in their 50s, two females and four males in their 60s, four females and five males and one unknown in their 70s, eight females and five males in their 80s, and one male in his 90s; in DuPage County, one male in his 40s, one female and two males in their 80s; in Ford County, one male in his 80s; in Kane County, one male in his 70s, one male in his 80s, and one female in her 90s; in Kankakee County, one female in her 60s; in Lake County, one female in her 40s, one male in his 50s, one female and one male in their 70s, and one female in her 90s; in Madison County, one female in her 80s; in McHenry County, one female in her 70s; in Monroe County, one male in his 80s; in Tazewell County, one male in his 80s; in Will County, one female in her 50s, two females and one male in their 60s, three females in their 70s, and one female and two males in their 80s; and in Winnebago County, two males in their 80s.
+Deaths reported Friday included: in Cook County, three males in their 30s, one female and one male in their 40s, three females and one male in their 50s, three females and one male in their 60s, three females and two males in their 70s, four females and eight males in their 80s, and three females and two males in their 90s; in DuPage County, one male in his 60s, and one female in her 70s; in Iroquois County, one male in his 70s; in Kane County, one female and one male in their 50s, one male in his 60s, two females in their 70s, one male in his 80s, and one female in her 90s; in Kankakee County, one female in her 80s; in Lake County, one female in her 40s, one male in his 80s, and two females in their 90s; in McHenry County, one male in his 70s; in Rock Island County, one female in her 80s; in St. Clair County, one female in her 90s; in Will County, one male in his 80s; and in Winnebago County, one male in his 50s, one male in his 60s, one female in her 70s, one female in her 80s, and one male in his 90s.

-Statewide, COVID-19 was infecting 107 of very 100,000 residents through April 7, compared to a national infection rate of 114 of every 100,000 residents.
-The infection rate was 185 of every 100,000 residents in Cook County.
+Statewide, COVID-19 was infecting 994 of every 100,000 residents through June 5, compared to a national infection rate of 567 of every 100,000 residents.
+The infection rate was 1,579 of every 100,000 residents in Cook County, the highest infection rate in Illinois and nearly triple the national rate.
 Cases are being tracked by ZIP code on this map compiled by the Chicago Tribune.

 The job sectors immediately impacted by the COVID-19 virus employ 24% of Illinois’ job force, or 1.5 million workers.
 The sectors were responsible for $100 billion in Illinois economic activity last year, or $103 million per day.
 Depending on the length of the closures, COVID-19 is expected to take away between 24% to 50% of the nation’s gross domestic product, worth between $54 billion and $113 billion.